trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 The second method is a decision on which card to play.
 This method uses the tier list, but instead of playing the best card, it plays the worst card.
 The reason is that at the start of the game, other players will likely have some instant cards to disallow playing a good card.

-All values are working as a float because the evolutionary agent will reuse the method implementation.
+All values are implemented as a float because the evolutionary agent will reuse the method implementation.

 ## Monte Carlo Tree Search (MCTS) agent